 The purpose and characteristics of Interrupt Transfers are similar to those defined in USB 2.0 (Section 5.7 of the USB 2.0 Specification).
 The Wireless USB interrupt transfer types are intended to support devices that want a high reliability method to communicate a small amount of data with a bounded over-the-air service interval.
-Chapter 5 of this specification describes the details of the packets, bus transactions and transaction sequences used to accomplish Interrupt transfers.
-The Wireless USB Interrupt transfer type nominally provides the following. :
+Chapter 5Error!
+Reference source not found. of this specification describes the details of the packets, bus transactions and transaction sequences used to accomplish Interrupt transfers.
+The Wireless USB Interrupt transfer type nominally provides the following: